oroinc/documentation/book/data_api.rst

 Sorting filters (``sort``)
 --------------------------

-When the response to your call is a list of objects, you can also sort the list by using the sort filter with any of available values listed in the API reference.
+When the response to your call is a list of objects, you can also sort this list by using the sort filter with any of the available values listed in the API reference.

+Example
+"""""""
-Request example (sorting by ``username`` in descending order):
+Sort by ``username`` in descending order.

+**Request:**

 .. code-block:: http